ecoacoustics/known-problems/README.md

 ## Status

-This was writing from our own experience with acoustic sensors, but we expect contributions and additional resources/information to deal with the issues and problems listed here.
+This was written from our own experience with acoustic sensors, but we expect contributions and additional resources/information to deal with the issues and problems listed here.
 We are also working on solutions, developing tools to solve them or contacting vendors to inform them of the practical aspects of their products.

+Please let us know if you're affected by a problem!
+We appreciate sample files demonstrating the problems as well!

 Contributions are welcome and should be done through the [issues tab](https://github.com/ecoacoustics/known-problems/issues) or by making a change through a pull-request.